|

 Threats to Marine Turtles - Office of Protected Resources - NOAA Fisheries

-In addition, scientists have documented FP in populations of loggerhead, olive ridley, and flatback turtles.
-The effects of FP at the population level are not well understood.
-How some marine ... or near the beach adversely affects both nesting and hatchling sea turtles.
-Specifically, artificial lighting may deter adult female turtles from emerging from the ocean to nest and can disorient or ...
+Marine debris is a continuing problem for marine turtles.
+Marine turtles living in the pelagic (open ocean) environment commonly ingest or become ... near the beach adversely affects both nesting and hatchling sea turtles.
+Specifically, artificial lighting may deter adult female turtles from emerging from the ocean to nest and can disorient ...

 www.nmfs.noaa.gov